lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/odvdbjsonexporter/help.md

 Data example
 -----
-The exported data will be put into a .export file which contains valid JSON content.
+The exported data will be put into a file which contains valid JSON content.
 ```
 [
     {